Mcdonoughd/London_E2019_MoL/HowToInstall.md

 Note: The free licenece will only allow apps to be on for at most 3 days, with up to 3 devices at a time.

-To intall Follow these tutorials in order:
+To install the resource on the ipads follow these tutorials in order:

 * https://www.youtube.com/watch?v=xolUBXphO94